Use these individual pies in a jar as placeholders and a Thanksgiving table favor. Each guest can take home their jars of pie to bake at home.

-For Thanksgiving, I made these mini pies in a jar as placeholders that doubly served as favors for my guests to take home.
-I got the idea from another food blog that I love, Our Best Bites.
-Although I didn't have time to order the exact same jars they used, I was able to call around and find another brand that worked equally as well from a local grocery store.
+For Thanksgiving, I made these mini pies in a jar as placeholders that doubly served as table favors for my guests to take home.
+Although I didn't have time to order the exact jars I wanted to use, I was able to call around and find another brand that worked equally as well from a local grocery store.
 My jars were a bit shorter and more squatty, yet they were adorable.

 Decorate the lids as you wish.
-I used some Autumn scrap-booking paper I had on hand and traced out circles with the lids.
+I used autumn themed scrapbook paper I had on hand and traced out circles with the lids.
 Then, I wrote the name of each guest and glued it to the top.
-For the finishing touch, I grabbed some gold ribbon (again, that I had on hand) and tied bows around each jar.
+For the finishing touch, I tied bows around each jar with gold ribbon.

-The best part about these is that they can be kept frozen and then popped right into the oven when ready to eat!
+The best part about these pie jars is that they can be kept frozen and then popped right into the oven when ready to eat!
 Just place the jars on a baking sheet and let set in oven while preheating to 350˚F (so it warms up slowly).
-Then let bake for 45-50 minutes.
-I topped mine with vanilla ice cream, and it was delectable!
+Then once it reaches 350°F, bake for 45 more minutes.
+I topped mine with vanilla ice cream and it was incredible!